robotframework/SeleniumLibrary/CONTRIBUTING.rst

 SeleniumLibrary's continuous integration (CI) servers are visible through `Travis CI`_.
-They automatically test all new pull request to the repository with Chrome on Python 2.7, Python 3.3 and Python 3.6.
+They automatically test all new pull request to the repository with Chrome and Firefox on Python 2.7, Python 3.3 and Python 3.6.
 Acceptance test are also run by using Selenium 2.53.6 and latest available Selenium 3 version.
 The used Robot Framework versions are: 2.8.7, 2.9.2 and 3.0.2.